vsanil/iRecall/platforms/android/assets/www/lib/auth0.js/README.md

 ## Example

 The example directory has a ready-to-go app.
-In order to run it you need [node](http://nodejs.org/) installed, then execute `npm run example` from the root of this project.
+In order to run it you need [node](http://nodejs.org/) installed, download dependencies with `npm install`, then execute `npm run example` from the root of this project.

 ## Usage

 Take `auth0.js` or `auth0.min.js` from the `/build` directory and import it to your page.

-If you are using [browserify](http://browserify.org/) install with `npm install auth0.js`.
+If you are using [browserify](http://browserify.org/) install with `npm i auth0.js --production --save`.

 > Note: The following examples use jQuery, but auth0.js is not tied to jQuery and any library can be used with it.